Skip to content

 Rejection is rare (roughly 2% of cases) but specific:

 Cost basis fabricated or significantly inconsistent.
-If the indexed cost claimed doesn't match the registered purchase deed, the AO rejects and may flag for separate audit.
+If the indexed cost claimed doesn't match the registered purchase deed, the rejects and may flag for separate audit.

 The 30-day query window: how to respond

-When the AO queries the application, they issue a written notice with a 30-day response window.
+When the queries the application, they issue a written notice with a 30-day response window.
 Missing the window is the single biggest cause of preventable delay.

 Week 1: receive the query.
 Read carefully.
 Most queries are 1-3 specific items, clearly stated.